subhadipbhowmik/30-Days-Of-CPP/docs/day-04/constants-in-cpp.md

 slug: constants-in-cpp
 ---

-TASK:

-1. What is Constants in C++?
-2. How to Declare Constants in C++?
-3. How to Define Constants in C++?
-4. How to Use Constants in C++?
-5. What are the Advantages of Constants in C++?
-6. Best Practices for Using Constants in C++.
-7. Examples of Constants in C++.

-# Constants in C++

-IMAGE FILE:
-![Constants in CPP](../../static/img/day-04/constants-in-cpp.png)

 ## What is Constants in C++?
 Constants in C++ are fixed values that cannot be altered during the execution of a program.
 They are used to define values that should remain unchanged throughout the program, providing a way to ensure data integrity and improving code readability.

+IMAGE FILE:
+![Constants in CPP](../../static/img/day-04/constants-in-cpp.png)

 ## How to Declare Constants in C++?
 Constants can be declared in C++ using the `const` keyword.
 The `const` keyword is placed before the data type of the variable to indicate that its value will not change.